Module tests.test_settings

 Note: system components are workloads other than UI, manager, driver deployer

-def test_setting_replica_count_update_via_configmap(core_api, request)
+def test_setting_replica_count_update_via_configmap(client, core_api, request)

 -